Criminal Defense Attorneys in Janesville, WI

-We use your personal information to provide legal advice and services to you, to administer our client (time and billing databases) and to include you in any direct marketing activities.
-If you tell us that you no longer wish to receive information about our services or about new developments in the law, we will not send any further material.
+Our team uses your personal information to give you legal advice and services, administer our client (time and billing databases) and to include you in any direct marketing activities.
+Also, if you tell us that you no longer wish to receive information about our services or about new developments in the law, we will not send any more material.

-Brehm Law Offices does not disclose your personal information to any third party to enable them to market their products and services.
-For example, we do not provide our client mailing lists to other law firms.
+In addition, Brehm Law Offices does not give your personal information to any third party to allow them to market their products and services.
+For example, we do not give our client mailing lists to other law firms.

 Disclosure of your Personal Information

-Under certain circumstances, Brehm Law Offices will disclose your personal information:
+Under certain cases, Brehm Law Offices will give your personal information if/when:

-- when the legal services we are providing to you requires us give your information to third parties (for example a lender in a real estate mortgage transaction) your consent will be implied, unless you tell us otherwise;
+- the legal services we are giving you requires us to give your information to third parties (for example a lender in a real estate mortgage transaction) and your consent will be implied, unless you tell us otherwise;

 - where it is necessary to establish or collect fees;

-- if we retain other law firms at your request, and on your behalf;
+- in the event we retain other law firms at your request, and on your behalf;

 Updating Your Information

-Since we use your personal information to provide legal services to you, it is important that the information be accurate and up-to-date.
-If during the course of the retainer, any of your information changes, please inform us so that we can make any necessary changes.
+Furthermore, since we use your personal information to give you legal services, it is important that the information be accurate and up-to-date.
+More importantly, if during the course of our retainer, any of your information changes, please inform us so that we can make any necessary changes.

 Is My Personal Information Secure?

-Brehm Law Offices takes all reasonable precautions to ensure that your personal information is kept safe from loss, unauthorized access, modification or disclosure.
+Brehm Law Offices takes all reasonable precautions to make sure your personal information is kept safe from loss, unauthorized access, modification or disclosure.
 Among the steps taken to protect your information are: